 Chickpea Vindaloo

-An easy, flavorful gluten-free & vegan chickpea vindaloo - chickpeas in spicy and tangy tomato curry.
+An easy, flavourful gluten-free & vegan chickpea vindaloo - chickpeas in spicy and tangy tomato curry.

 Serves 4 (Estimated) Rating 4/5